Here are some reasons why our clients choose civil litigation in cases of fraud and breach of trust

 - It will be generally less problematic to put a halt to civil proceedings as part of a settlement with the fraudster than it will be to end criminal proceedings.

-- Procedures exist to freeze assets in this country, in appropriate cases, in support of civil proceedings in any other jurisdiction in the world.
+- Procedures exist to freeze assets in this country, in appropriate cases, in support of civil proceedings in any other jurisdiction in the world (albeit this is also possible in criminal law).
 Similarly, many other jurisdictions, particularly in the EU, will freeze assets pending the outcome of civil litigation in this country.